 Lactarius indigo, a spectacular milk-cap that is oak associated from the US East Coast down to Colombia.
 It is also edible.

 The ubiquitous Blewit, Lepista or Clitocybe nuda.
 A good edible!

 A hiking path passing through the cloud mountain oak forest.
 The temperature is perfect for hiking under such conditions!

 Diglossa cyanea, the Masked Flower-Piercer is easy to observe in Chicaque.

 Tatiana Sanjuan, our Colombian guide and PhD mycologist.
 She is good with mushrooms and people! and loves to share her fascination for her home country.
-Daniel Winkler on her side in the cloud forest in front of a big Andean oak (Quercus humboldtii).
+Daniel Winkler on her side in the cloud forest in front of a big Andean oak (Quercus humboldtii) back in 2013.

 A Cordyceps close to C. militaris growing on a giant larva in Rio Claro

 Isaria tenuipes, a Cordyceps anamorph so abundant, we stopped photographing it.

 A gorgeous Favolaschia seen in Chicaque Preserve, 2500m.

 The cluster of the above depicted individual Favolaschia growing from a big fallen branch.